-At that time I was a Petty Office First Class with a family that included three kids.
+At that time, I was a Chief Warrant Officer, W2, with a family that included three kids.
 We had precious little finances to spare, nevertheless we took him to several vets.
 My wife informed me of this as we talked and remembered him.
 I have extensive difficulty in remembering details of events I'd rather not remember at all.
-All the vets said the same thing; put him to sleep, without any apparent feeling -- they seem to say, oh, well, that's the way it is.
+All the vets said the same thing; put him to sleep, without any apparent feeling—they seem to say, "Oh well, that's the way it is."
 Perhaps, that is the way it is but why do we give into it so easily?
 It's a shame that people lose a sense of caring when they face repeated tragic events.

 We found out that the on-base vet would see him, so we took him.
 This vet was a fine man.
 You could tell he loved animals and we could tell that he was in as much pain as we were, by the way he explained what was likely to be the Pup's future, if we decided to follow the process to keep him alive.
 It was grim, painful and failure was more likely than success.

 It's not the pup's passing or the pain that we endured during that brief moment in time while he was with us that matters but rather the legacy he left me.
 I learned how precious and precarious life is and what matters most doesn't usually come with a price tag.
-I didn't learn these things right away, it took many years of thinking of him – again-and-again.
+I didn't learn these things right away; it took many years of thinking of him—again-and-again.
 In the larger scheme-of-things, perhaps, his coming and passing doesn't seem to amount to much.
-But, it is astonishing that so small an event could have such impact on my life.
+However, it is astonishing that so small an event could have such an impact on my life.